ocean-tracking-network/2024-symp-ecr-setup/setup.md

 Click on the bright green `<> Code` button at the top of the linked repository, and select 'Download ZIP' from the dropdown.
 Once you have the ZIP archive, you can extract it to a location of your choice on your computer and open the R scripts in RStudio.

-**If you are familiar with Git**gi, then you may clone the repository to a location of your choice on your local machine using the `git clone` command.
+**If you are familiar with Git**, then you may clone the repository to a location of your choice on your local machine using the `git clone` command.
 This requires some familiarity with Git, but will allow you to more easily incorporate updates to the code, should the instructor make them.

 To clone a repository, you will need to have Git installed.
 If you want to use Git for this, you will need to install it.
 Follow the instructions on [this page.](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)